 Sutta: 5.177

-What does this work produce in the world?
+What does your work produce in the world?

 What Wrong Livelihood Looks Like